yawasante-dev/yawasante-dev/README.md

 I'm a **Software Engineer, ML Developer, and Full Stack Developer** from Ghana with a passion for building scalable, intelligent systems.
 Currently focused on pushing the boundaries of AI/ML while also crafting polished web experiences.

-- 🧠 Deepening expertise in **AI/ML, Python, and Full-Stack (MERN)**
+- 🧠 Deepening expertise in **AI/ML, Python, and Full-Stack (MERN)**.
-- 🤝 Open to collaborations on impactful, research-driven projects
+- 🤝 Open to collaborations on impactful, research-driven projects.

 ---